IanWambai/Chowder/README.md

 + **Phone number**: This is the Safaricom phone number of the person who is supposed to make the payment.
 They will have to confirm the payment using their Bonga PIN.
 + **Product Id**: This is the unique id of the product, feature or service that you are selling.

-You must provide all of these parameters or else you will recieve an error.
+You must provide all of these parameters or else you will receive an error.

 ##Sample Code